awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

    1. **S3 file path**\.
 Select or enter the Amazon S3 location to store the SAP HANA backup files\.

-   1. **KMS customer master key \(CMK\) ARN**\.
-Select the ARN of the CMK that can be used by AWS Backint Agent to encrypt the backup files\.
+   1. **AWS KMS key ARN**\.
+Select the ARN of the KMS key that can be used by AWS Backint Agent to encrypt the backup files\.
 For more information, see the [AWS Backint Agent for SAP documentation](https://docs.aws.amazon.com/sap/latest/sap-hana/aws-backint-agent-prerequisites.html#aws-backint-agent-s3)\.

    1. **Agent version**\.
 Select the AWS Backint Agent version you want to install\.